3101 Harvey Road, College Station, TX 77845

 This site is open and fairly flat with two small wooded areas on the southeast and western edges.
 It is intended to be developed as an athletic park.
 This athletic park will be completed in a course of several phases.

 Phase I was completed in May of 2003 and includes two lighted softball fields, six soccer fields (two lighted), parking lots, entry road, maintenance shop, restroom building, trees and irrigation.
-The two additional artificial turf fields will be added in 2016, which will bring the total number of full size athletic fields to 13.
-The park will also receive upgrades to the rest of the complex to include seating, shade structures, a playground, restrooms and a splash pad.
+The two additional artificial turf fields will be added in the fall of 2018, which will bring the total number of full size athletic fields to 13.

 Twelve acres of this land has been designated as Veterans Memorial Park which encompasses a Veterans Memorial sculpture and a plaza.
 Sculptor, Robert J. Eccleston, designed the sculpture and Landscape Designer, Larry Schuekler was responsible for the monument and landscaping of the plaza.
 The memorial was dedicated in Veteran’s Day 2002 in honor of all veterans of the Brazos Valley who have served in all U.S. wars.
 Also included in this area, is the Lynn Stuart Pathway.
 Along the path, are bronze sculptures and historic markers related to every recognized war the United States had been involved in, as well as the Texas War for Independence.

 11 Athletic Fields (2 synthetic)